Hamburger

 Private LLCs

-If the initial share contribution shall be made in cash, a local Norwegian bank account must be opened prior to the registration with the NRBE.
+If the initial share contribution shall be made in cash, a bank account with a financial institution in Norway or in another EEA state must be opened prior to the registration with the NRBE.

 Public LLCs

-If the initial share contribution shall be made in cash, a local Norwegian bank account must be opened prior to the registration with the NRBE.
+If the initial share contribution shall be made in cash, a bank account with a financial institution in Norway or in another EEA state must be opened prior to the registration with the NRBE.

 Partnerships with unlimited liability